-- All references must be formatted with a hanging indent of one-half inch from the left for the second and all subsequent lines of the reference. - For author names, separate initials with a single space: Smith, A. B. not Smith A.B.
-For multiple authors, separate each name with a comma: Worthing, E. J., & Moncrieff, A. - For books with subtitles, capitalized only the first word of the title, the first word of the subtitle following the colon, and proper nouns.
-Real justice: How we can revolutionize our response to wrongdoing. - For publisher locations, include city and state/province (abbreviated if in United States of America or Canada); otherwise, include city and country (spelled out).
-New York, NY; Toronto, ON; Johannesburg, South Africa.
-For items published in England, do not abbreviate the country (London, England or London, United Kingdom; not London, UK). - If publication elements are omitted from the original document (publisher location, etc.), include missing information (as much as possible) in brackets: Piper's Press [Pipersville, PA].
+- All references must be formatted with a hanging indent of one-half inch from the left for the second and all subsequent lines of the reference.
+(Follow your word processor's instructions for this function.) - For author names, separate initials with a single space: Smith, A. B. not Smith A.B.
+For multiple authors, separate each name with a comma: Worthing, E. J., & Moncrieff, - For books with subtitles, capitalize only the first word of the title, the first word of the subtitle following the colon, and proper nouns.
+Real justice: How we can revolutionize our response to wrongdoing. - For publisher locations, include city and state/province (abbreviated if in United States of America or its territories); otherwise, include city and country (spelled out).
+New York, NY; Toronto, Canada; Johannesburg, South Africa.
+For items published in England, do not abbreviate the country (London, England or London, United Kingdom; not London, UK).

+- If publication elements are omitted from the original document (publisher location, etc.), include missing information (as much as possible) in brackets: Piper's Press [Pipersville, PA].
 In some cases, other publication elements (author name, date, etc.) may be missing altogether.
-See "How to write an APA style reference when information is missing" on page 26, or contact the IIRP Library for assistance. - The EBSCOhost research databases (available via the IIRP Student and Faculty Portals) provide a tool for formatting bibliographic references in APA style.
-If you choose to use this feature, be sure to examine your references for stylistic accuracy prior to submitting your writing assignment to your instructor, since errors can occur occasionally.
+See "How to write an APA style reference when information is missing" on page 27, or contact the IIRP Library for assistance. - The EBSCOhost research databases (available via the IIRP Student and Faculty Portals) provide a tool for formatting bibliographic references in APA style.
+If you choose to use this feature, be sure to examine your references for stylistic accuracy prior to submitting your writing assignment to your instructor, since errors can occur.
 It is your responsibility to ensure that your work is formatted correctly.